nebius/slurm-ansible/README.md

-# Nebius NFS Module
+# Nebius slurm management Module

-This Terraform module provisions an NFS server on Nebius Cloud.
-It creates a virtual machine with a secondary disk attached, formats the disk, and sets up an NFS server that exports the disk as an NFS share.
+This Terraform module provisions a slurm cluster on Nebius Cloud.
+It creates a virtual machines for nodes and master configure them and may them ready to run.
+Additionally it installs plugins enroot and pyxis to make it possible to run container workloads

 ## Module Structure